-Press channel selector once.
+Press Jog Wheel once.
 "CH" will appear on the LCD.

-Select the channel by rotating the channel selector, Clockwise Channel UP, anti-clockwise Channel DOWN.
+Select the channel by rotating the Jog Wheel.
+Turn the Jog Wheel clockwise to adjust channel UP.
+Turn the Jog Wheel anti-clockwise to adjust channel DOWN.

 Setting the Squelch Level